-- 1. Encouraging adults and students to wash their hands with soap and water for at least 20 seconds. - 2.
-Reminding everyone in the school to wash their hands frequently and to assist young children with handwashing; and, o When hand washing isn't possible, provide hand sanitizer containing at least 60 percent alcohol for all adults and students who can safely use it.
+- 1. Encouraging adults and scholars to wash their hands with soap and water for at least 20 seconds. - 2.
+Reminding everyone in the school to wash their hands frequently and to assist young children with handwashing; and, when hand washing isn't possible, provide hand sanitizer containing at least 60 percent alcohol for all adults and scholars who can safely use it.